 The purpose of North Encanto Neighborhood Association (NENA) is to preserve & enhance the historic character of the North Encanto Neighborhood, & to improve the quality of life for its residents by creating a safe, vibrant & engaged community.
 Period of Significance: 1939-1956.

-If you like North Encanto, you’ll probably like Campus Vista Historic District which is just east of 15th Avenue, Del Norte Place near 15th Avenue and Encanto Blvd., Encanto-Palmcroft at 7th Avenue and Encanto Blvd., and, Country Club Park Historic District near 7th Street and Thomas Road.
+So, if you like North Encanto, it’s definitely worth checking out Campus Vista Historic District which is just east of 15th Avenue, Del Norte Place near 15th Avenue and Encanto Blvd., FQ Story at McDowell Rd and 15th Avenue, Encanto-Palmcroft at 7th Avenue & Encanto Blvd., and Country Club Park Historic District near 7th Street and Thomas Road.